-The characters ‘北山’ have two meanings with two different pronunciations, in both Chinese and Japanese languages.
-In Chinese, ‘北山’ is pronounced ‘beishan’ which is the name of a beautiful street in Hangzhou, China.
-At dusk as the sun slowly disappears under the horizon, this quiet street turns tranquil and calm.
+The characters ‘北山’ has two meanings with two different pronunciations, in both Chinese and Japanese languages.
+In Chinese, ‘北山’ is pronounced ‘Beishan’ which is the name of a beautiful street in Hangzhou, China.
+At dusk, as the sun slowly disappears under the horizon, this quiet street turns tranquil and calm.
 In Japanese, ‘北山’ is pronounced ‘Kitayama’.
 Inspired by Japanese craftsmanship and Japanese leathercraft techniques, Mao and Juno named their brand, ‘KITAYAMA'.

-KITAYAMA is dedicated in creating unique pieces while utilising premium-quality leather and accessories.
-Each KITAYAMA bag combines functionality and design, with the use of tradition japanese leathercraft techniques and modern, unique designs, customers are left with a beautiful bag which reflects the history of the KITAYAMA brand and the individual personality of its owner.
+KITAYAMA is dedicated to creating unique pieces while utilising premium-quality leather and accessories.
+Each KITAYAMA bag combines functionality and design, with the use of tradition Japanese leathercraft techniques and modern, unique designs, customers are left with a beautiful bag which reflects the history of the KITAYAMA brand and the individual personality of its owner.